 Lock your EBike securely

-Bike safety is extremely important if you want to avoid the anxiety that comes along with reporting a bike stolen. with that said, you should know how to lock your bike properly in preventing theft of your bike.
+Bike safety is extremely important if you want to avoid the anxiety that comes along with reporting a stolen bike. with that said, you should know how to lock your bike properly in preventing theft of your bike.
 Here is some advice on locking your bike properly and securely wherever you might be. in the street, at home and at work or college.

 In the street, locking your bike to a strong, immovable object in a busy area with lots of other bikes and CCTV cameras is a great start.
 But make sure you lock it in the right way too: locking the frame and the wheels, keeping the lock off the ground, and making sure you fill as much of the space inside a U-lock as you can.